 You have Richard Rowntree in the original.
 A blisteringly evocative look at poverty and community life in New York during the seventies.
 With amazing settings, sublime soundtrack, and heroic performances.
 John Shaft was the uber cool private eye who stood on his own, fought the good fight, and made love to alllll the ladies! it truly was a highlight of modern cinema.
 “I got to feeling like a machine.
 And that ain’t no way to feel” was the line that stuck to me.
 A naked black man chilling out in his lair with an album and a woman, it was something new.
-A black hero that was no Uncle Tom, neither was he answerable to anyone.
+A black hero that was no Uncle Tom, and answerable to noone.
 He made his environment a product of himself, rather than the other way round.
-He answered to no-one and took care of the weak whilst punishing the wicked.

 A mark of excellence in this particular film is in its subtlety as well as its ground-breaking portrayal of upwardly mobile, professional yet forthright black men in cinema.
-The scene where Richard Rowntree knocks on the landlord’s door, played by Gordon Parks (who is also in the 2000 version) and as he walks away, Parks asks if he knows todays number (policy), always felt like the mark of true filmmaking.
+The scene where Richard Rowntree knocks on the landlord’s door, played by Gordon Parks, as he walks away, Parks asks if he knows todays number.
+Always felt like the mark of true filmmaking.
 A subtle nod to the bleak hopefulness from corrupt practices that were the only joys available to many residents of Harlem.

 Just in case it wasn’t clear enough, there was THAT song as well.
 If you don’t love that, you don’t love life.

 There were two other sequels with the same actor in the lead.
 Shaft’s Big Score!
 And Shaft in Africa.
 Neither were comparable nor had the impact of the first.